 Spring break was near when the next change occurred.
 Neither of us would make it.
 After our morning greeting, I began my short trek to my seat, but her friend spoke, stopping me.
 Sit, she told me.
 I answered her with confusion.
 She pointed to the empty seat next to Ana, along with some unheard explanation.

 I only searched Ana’s face for approval.
 She looked at her friend reprimandingly, but when she turned back to me she just smiled, her cheeks tinted red.
 I took that as an approval and sat.

 We didn’t speak directly, but I could feel her proximity, so close to me.
 I wasn’t able to watch her as much as I had before, but I didn’t care.

 That afternoon she didn’t put her headphones in.
 Instead, she asked me how I was.
-After I responded though, she didn’t give me a chance to ask it in response before blocked me out with her headphones.
+After I responded though, she didn’t give me a chance to ask it in response before blocking me out with her headphones.
 That day there were tears on her face when she got off.

 For the rest of the year we went on quite similarly as we had before.
-Only occasional with the addition of her asking about my well being, but never did I get the chance to ask it in return.
+Only occasionally with the addition of her asking about my well being, but never did I get the chance to ask it in return.

 The last day I felt tense.
 I knew that after that I wouldn’t see her again for months.
 I knew that she would be haunting me all summer.
 After first period she turned to me, instead of walking out with her friend.

 I won’t be on the bus today.
 Have a good summer.
 She told me.
 She was turning away by the time I had processed her words, my you too, just slipping out hardly noticed as my brain rushed.